Wix Web Design 2023: Level 2: Intermediate*Certified Trainer

 Improve your typography with 3 rules of fonts

 Upload custom fonts

-Create a video landing page
+Create a video landing page to get their attention

 Create a video/homepage hybrid